 Ohio man pleads guilty in killing of ex-coal executive

-News outlets report Anthony R. Arriaga of Delphos, Ohio, told a Mingo County judge Tuesday that he had been using drugs and had little sleep over several days before he killed Bennett Hatfield in a cemetery last May.
-Arriaga said he and co-defendant Brandon Lee Fitzpatrick of Louisa, Kentucky, plotted to steal Hatfield's SUV and sell its parts.
+Anthony R. Arriaga of Delphos, Ohio, told a Mingo County circuit judge Tuesday that he had been using drugs and had little sleep over several days before he killed Bennett Hatfield in a cemetery last May, news outlets reported.
+Hatfield had been visiting his wife's gravesite at Mountain View Memory Gardens near the Kentucky-West Virginia border.

 Add your comments below